osfairy/For-First-Time-Contributors/README.md

 ## Contribution Guidelines
 The guide to making a contribution is in the Open-Source Guide.

+## Code of Conduct
-Please follow our Code of Conduct.
+Please follow the [Code of Conduct](https://github.com/ifeoluwafavour/For-First-Time-Contributors/blob/main/Code%20of%20Conduct) and be respectful to others

 ## License
 This project is using [The Unlicense License](https://github.com/ifeoluwafavour/For-First-Time-Contributors/blob/main/LICENSE)